gulpjs/vinyl-fs/README.md

   - Any glob-related options are documented in [glob-stream] and [node-glob].

+  - Any through2 related options are documented in [through2]

 - Returns a Readable stream by default, or a Duplex stream if the `passthrough` option is set to `true`.
 - This stream emits matching [vinyl] File objects.